(3 star hotel)

 When it comes to the bedrooms, think family-run guest house - clean, comfortable, light and airy.
 The family rooms are particularly generous with some rooms sleeping up to six people.

-And you can log onto the internet easily as wifi is free throughout the entire hotel.
+You can log onto the internet easily as wifi is free throughout the entire hotel.
 Ask for the code at reception when you check in.

 In the morning, sit down to a home-cooked, traditional English breakfast, which you can get at a discount if you book it through us in advance.
 Breakfast starts at 07:00 and finishes at 09:00 but you can get lighter, continental items from 06:00.
 Add breakfast to your booking before you check out.
 You'll get a special price and it's one less thing to pay for on the day.